outdreamer/build-a-cure/docs/tasks/implementation_examples/other_implementations.md

             - a set of conditional functions connected by a network organized by input conditions
       - applying these solution-connection rules to find adjacent optimal solutions to sub-optimal solutions is a way to work around the problem of 'trial & error (trying every combination)' to filter the solution space
       - workflow fit: this is similar to the 'apply changes to solutions to find other solutions, based on differences in intent/structure associated with those changes' but applies the pattern interface to these solution structure connections to inject the useful interface component 'probability' into the success of solutions, given the applied solution success cause 'patterns indicate a consistent connection that may be useful as a prediction rule to reduce uncertainty' (so applying connection patterns as a guide of queries is a way to increase the probability of finding certainties like true variable connections)
   - identify & apply other important structures that offset error types (that are important across problems/systems) to problem/solution structures as a way of improving solutions given an initial sub-optimal solution
     - example:
         - applying 'probability' structures like patterns & other probability structures reduces the error types related to not considering probability structures
           - such as the logical fallacy of 'assuming there isnt value in a high-cost, low-reward direction bc of prior costs' which doesnt account for outliers, threshold values & resulting phase shifts, & other probability structures indicating a complex system that isnt governed by just that cost/benefit
       - workflow fit: this is a general variant of the above workflow 'apply rules/patterns of solution connections' wrapped in the function of identifying other important structures to consider when solving a problem optimally where they are not already known & deriving structures to neutralize that error type where there arent already known structures to neutralize it & applying those neutralizing structures
         - this is also related to the 'apply certainty structures & other useful structures' workflows, but in this case its applying structures that are 'required' to apply in order to avoid known error types, rather than just useful structures or structures associated with solutions or optimization structures like certainty (like 'logic', 'understanding', 'info' for a prediction problem)
         - error structures can be generated by applying 'difference' structures to solution metric or optimization structures ('different from solution' = 'error' which may be relevant, like a solution-neutralizing error type)
   - find or generate structures of difference between multiple solutions & derive solution success cause of each, and apply those differences when one solution doesnt work, based on changes in solution success cause (conditionally generate different solutions based on changing inputs)
       - example: different solutions to the 'find a prediction function' problem involve differences like:
         - differences in variability between data set points
         - number of traversed data set points of a function
         - difference between the function & corresponding data points
       - applying these variables to a sub-optimal solution when a solution is determined to be sub-optimal for a particular input condition (which may not be known) allows a rotation of the available/generated solutions to find one that is successful for a different input condition
     - apply the useful 'maximum difference' structure to all problem/solution components, like find 'maximally different solutions' and use those as an initial solution space to filter/adjust quickly, or 'maximally different solution component sets' or other problem/solution structures to assemble/filter/connect problem/solution components
       - variant of the 'apply maximally different solution filters' workflow
   - find a solution & apply error types to a solution to identify if the error types produce the expected output of an error type
       - example:
         - for the 'find a prediction function' problem, identify an approximate prediction function & apply error types to it
           - apply the 'incorrect assumption' error type
             - does the prediction function have the expected errors if you change the assumptions (input variables & variable values, problem statement, other assumptions like that the independent variables are causative at all & not coincidentally correlated)
           - apply the 'incorrect causal structure' error type:
             - does the prediction function have the expected errors if you change its causal structures?
-      - if applying these error types produces the expected errors (rather than improving the accuracy of the solution), the solution is likelier to be correct or approximately correct
+      - solution success cause: this works as a solution automation workflow once a solution is known/generated, bc if applying these error types produces the expected errors (rather than improving the accuracy of the solution), the solution is likelier to be correct or approximately correct
   - convert problem to standard problem, find standard/base solution, and map difference types to intent to apply when a different problem is input that can be solved with differences applied to the standard solution
       - example:
         - when a function has multiple variables, apply difference type 'partial' to a derivative function and 'subset' to the 'partial derivative' input (find a partial derivative for one of the multiple variables)
         - when you need to solve a different problem 'find a derivative function for a function of x, y, & z', that differs from a standard/base problem (like 'find a derivative function for a function of x'), apply the differences that map with the intents of those differences